Index

 • Collect configuration information from those devices, building an inventory of monitored hardware

 The Ping-Only Discovery option uses select IP Address Range configurations (IPv4) or the Hosts file (IPv4/6) to locate devices for monitoring via ping (ICMP).
-Devices discovered via Ping-Only Discovery won't be monitored via SNMP, so SNMP Credentials are not required for this type of Discovery.
-For more information see:
+Devices discovered via Ping-Only Discovery won’t be monitored via SNMP, so SNMP Credentials are not required for this type of Discovery.
+For more information, see:

 [top]

-Running Ping-Only Discovery
+Ping-Only Discovery

 A Ping-Only Discovery can be run by: